ebroda/microservice-python-example/README.md

 It implements the basic REST routes for an example customer resource.

+    GET / : Welcome Message
     GET /customers : Retrieve all customers
     GET /customers/<customer_id> : Retrieve a single customer resource PUT /customers/<customer_id> : Update a single customer resource DELETE /customers/<customer_id> : Delete a single customer resource POST /customers : Create a new customer resource

+    POST /do_your_magic: Barebone example for a simple service POST /calculate_price: (Simple) example for a possible price calculation

 Additionally there is a endpoint called "do_your_magic" as an barebone example on how to implement a simple service.